azeveco/Togglefy/README.md

 rake db:migrate
 ```

-The models are stored inside Jane, so you don't need to create them inside your project unless you want to.
+The models are stored inside Togglefy, so you don't need to create them inside your project unless you want to.

-If that's something you want, you can check them following this path: `app/models/jane/`.
+If that's something you want, you can check them following this path: `app/models/togglefy/`.

 After that, the next steps are also pretty simple.